Philip Greenspun: Aviation

 Greenspun was employed as a commercial pilot for Delta Air Lines subsidiary Comair from 2008 until it ceased operation in 2012.
 According to the FAA Airmen registry, Greenspun holds an Airline Transport Pilot License and Flight Instructor certificates for both airplanes and helicopters, as well as type ratings for two turbojet-powered airplanes.
-Greenspun is listed as an instructor at the East Coast Aero Club and was interviewed by NPR regarding the success of a Groupon helicopter lesson offer.
+Greenspun was listed as an instructor at the East Coast Aero Club and was interviewed by NPR regarding the success of a Groupon helicopter lesson offer.

 Publications

 Greenspun has written several textbooks on developing Internet applications, including Philip and Alex's Guide to Web Publishing, SQL for Web Nerds, and Software Engineering for Internet Applications, the textbook for an MIT course.
 Greenspun is the editor of Medical School 2020, which provides a first-person account by a medical student.
+He has written extensively on his blog about government responses to Covid.

 Teaching

 Greenspun and his co-founders at ArsDigita started a non-profit foundation that ran the ArsDigita Prize, an award for young web developers, and the ArsDigita University, a tuition-free one-year program teaching the core computer science curriculum, one course at a time.
-Winners of the Prize include a 12 year old Aaron Swartz.
+Winners of the Prize include a 12-year-old Aaron Swartz.

 Greenspun has taught electrical engineering and computer science at MIT.
 One of Greenspun's most famous students is Randal Pinkett, who built an online community for low-income housing residents in Greenspun's 6.171 Software Engineering for Internet Applications course.
 Pinkett went on to win NBC TV show The Apprentice.
 In 2003, Greenspun helped teach a newly designed circuits and electronics course at MIT.

 In January 2011 and again in January 2012, Greenspun taught an intensive RDBMS/SQL programming course at MIT using Google Docs to coordinate classroom instruction.

+The Massachusetts Institute of Technology publishes an aviation ground school co-taught by Greenspun on its OpenCourseware site.